 Advances in manufacturing technology are transforming how organizations produce goods and conduct business.
 These advances – which include innovations in robotics, automation, the Internet of Things and autonomous vehicles – can unquestionably increase efficiency and output.
 The COVID-19 pandemic, labor shortages and supply chain issues have only increased the demand for and use of this technology.

-However, this rapid adoption doesn’t come without risks.
-For manufacturing, life sciences and technology companies, as well as those in other industries, the use of advanced technology may create Workers’ Compensation and Property exposures may require assessment and appropriate controls to manage potential new risk.
+For manufacturing, life sciences and technology companies, as well as those in other industries, the use of advanced technology may create Workers’ Compensation and Property exposures that require assessment and appropriate controls to manage potential new risk.

 To help avoid Workers’ Comp claims, proper training is essential.